 Miami, FL – to the unadventurous, this city is nothing but a seaport on the south of Florida, bordered by the Atlantic Ocean.
-To those that know a little more about the city, you will agree that it has more than just a geographical importance.
+To those that know a little more about the city, you will agree that it has more than just geographical importance.
+Miami is a Multi-Cultural Utopia for sure.

 Miami boasts a rich history of people from various races, some of whom have been living in the city for hundreds of years.
 These people have interacted with one another and have their cultures intertwined.